LHide14/YouTube-Analytics/README.md

 ## What Makes a Good Data Science YouTube Video?

-YouTube is a massive global video
+YouTube is a massive global video hosting platform with billions of users across the world.
+With hundreds of billions of views it has become a

 ## Contributors
 **Lawrence**